 All interested EML candidates are encouraged to submit an application as early as possible and to review our detailed application instructions.

 Admissions for the June 2021 cohort will open on July 6, 2020.

 Prospective students interested in applying are encouraged to connect with our admissions team, or join us at an upcoming event to learn more.

 The Executive Master’s in Leadership tuition fee for the June 2021 intake is $78,240.
 The tuition fee includes tuition, specified meals during class weekends, parking during class weekends, accommodations at off-site and international residencies, international travel insurance, and course materials including e-books.

 Tuition fees exclude individual health care or health insurance premiums, round-trip airfare to and from international project locations, visas, and incidental expenses while traveling.

-Georgetown McDonough offers scholarships for Executive Master’s in Leadership program students, based on eligibility.
-To be considered for a scholarship, applicants must include a scholarship essay with their applications.
+Georgetown McDonough offers merit-based scholarships for Executive Master’s in Leadership program students.
+To be considered for a scholarship, applicants must include a scholarship essay with their application.
 The Office of Executive Education notifies students of scholarship awards at the time of admission to the program.

 Georgetown University reserves the right to modify the requirements for admission and/or graduation, the program curricula, tuition, fees, and other regulations affecting the student body.

 Assistant Dean Nita Swinsick is responsible for recruitment and admissions for Georgetown McDonough’s executive degree programs.
 Prior to joining Georgetown in 2015, Nita worked at IE Business School in Madrid, Spain, and as a recruitment consultant in the London, Tokyo, and Hong Kong investment banking sectors.
 She is from London and holds a B.A. in European politics from the University of Nottingham (UK) and an MBA from IE Business School (Spain).